amrut-pol-MP/GrpcService/README.md

 4. **Start SQL Server Management Studio (SSMS)**

    Connect to the SQL Server instance running in Docker to verify the connection.

+**Note** : There's no need to manually run any migration scripts.
+The database and tables will be created automatically when you start the GrpcService application.

 ## Technologies Used